SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/auth-user-legacy.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: auth_user_legacy       # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: How to authenticate an application - legacy
+uid: auth_user_legacy
-description: How to authenticate an application user with SuperOffice legacy federated authentication # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: How to authenticate an application user with SuperOffice legacy federated authentication
-author: {github-id}             # Your GitHub alias.
+author: {github-id}
 keywords:
-so.topic:                       # article, howto, reference, concept, guide

-# Optional fields.
-Don't forget to remove # if you need a field.
+so.topic: howto
-so.envir: cloud           # cloud or onsite
+so.envir: cloud
-so.client: online               # online, web, win, pocket, or mobile
+so.client: online
 ---

 # How to authenticate an application user with SuperOffice legacy federated authentication